 Summary

-Vorwerk chickens are strong, durable, and energetic breed.
+Vorwerk chickens are a strong, durable, and energetic breed.
 They typically necessitate less attention and supervision.
 Taking extra care of the birds can help them grow faster and produce more.

-This breed is ideal for individuals looking to save time and money by breeding easy-to-care-for meat birds.
+This breed is ideal for individuals looking to save time and money by breeding easy-to-care-for dual-purpose birds.
 For that matter, you can raise them in your own backyard.
 If you want to raise the best chicken breed, choose Vorwerk.
 You will not be disappointed!

 Joseph Hudson has been raising chickens for over 15 years.
 In 2018, he completed the Agriculture & Natural Resources program at Mt.
 San Antonio College.
 He currently raises over 1400 chickens on his 7.5-hectare farm.
-He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch.
+He keeps sharing his experience on raising healthy and happy chickens on Chicken Scratch The Foundry.

 Extremely helpful!
 Will probably buy some of this breed.